seven5/seven5.github.io/tutorial.md

 ## Setup for this lesson

-You should repeat the [previous lesson's setup](#setup-auth) but substitute the branch name "lesson-auth-client".
+You'll need to have fresno running for this lesson.

 ## New URLs

-Our new version of fresno has two authentication URLs that were describe [previously](#pwd-allow) as neither fish nor fowl.
+fresno has two authentication URLs that were describe [previously](#pwd-allow) as neither fish nor fowl.
 The first of these is "/auth" that is the authentication point for  submitting a username and password.
 It can also be used for other tasks, such as logging